L\'evy processes with jumps governed by lower incomplete gamma subordinator and its variations: Simulation

 \subsubsection{\bf Interpretation of sample paths}

-We simulate the samples paths of the InG and the InG-$\epsilon$ subordinators in Figures \ref{fig 3} and \ref{fig 4} respectively, using Algorithm \ref{algo-ing}.
-The sample paths of the TInG subordinator are presented in Figure \ref{fig 6}(a) using the Algorithm \ref{algo-ting}.
-It can be noted that from Figures \ref{fig 3} and \ref{fig 4} that the size of jumps vary with the parameter $\alpha$ for the InG and InG-$\epsilon$ subordinators.
-The InG subordinator has all the jumps greater than one while we can choose the $\epsilon$-jumps in the InG-$\epsilon$ subordinator.
+We simulate the samples paths of the InG and the InG-$\epsilon$ subordinators in Figures \ref{fig subordinator}(A) and \ref{fig subordinator}(B) respectively, using Algorithm \ref{algo-ing}.
+The sample paths of the TInG subordinator are presented in Figure \ref{fig subordinator}(C) using the Algorithm \ref{algo-ting}.
+The InG subordinator has all the jumps greater than one while we can choose the jumps greater equal to $\epsilon$ in the InG-$\epsilon$ subordinator.
 It can be observed that, in comparison with other subordinators, the jump activity of the TInG subordinator is quite muted due to the tempering parameter $\theta$.
-It is clear that one can get an fair idea of the jump activity from the sample paths of these subordinators and it helps choose us a model for jump processes.
-The parameter estimation of these subordinators will be an important and interesting problem to consider for a future work in this direction.
+Our sample path not only reflects the finite jump activity of subordinators but also differentiates among their jump activity.
+It helps us to choose a model for jump processes.
+The parameter estimation of these subordinators will be an important and interesting problem to consider for a future work in this direction.\\